-Easily make iced coffee at home using this homemade coffee concentrate.
+Easily make iced coffee at home using this homemade coffee concentrate recipe.
 Customize to your liking with sweeteners, spices, or milks.

-Without realizing it, I was spending close to $20 a week to sustain my habit.
-And then I moved to the suburbs.
+Without realizing it, I was spending close to $20 a week to fuel my coffee habit.

 Homemade Cold Brew Coffee Concentrate

 Coffee concentrates seem to be popping up everywhere.

 From the rows of bottled concentrates I see at the market to the numerous cold brew concentrate kits I stumble upon online, it is definitely a hot commodity.

 I’ve purchased my fair share of these products.

 I love the ease of being able to whip up a batch of iced coffee at a moment’s notice.
 Simply grab a glass, pour, and enjoy.